 To see summer birds: from April to September.

 To see wintering birds: from November to February.

-To see birds in migratory passage: from August to September, from March to April.
+To see migratory birds: August to September, March to April.

 - Approximate duration: 10 hours (full day).